crowbar/barclamp-crowbar/crowbar_framework/doc/default/crowbar/devguide/testing.md

 Test files all end with the extension `.feature` and contain "plain English" scripts for testing features.
 This is know as the BDD DSL (domain specific la language).
 While it looks like plain language, it is very specifically mapped into the testing framework and _must_ follow the DSL guidelines.

-A feature file is broken into specific "scenarios" to be tested.
+A feature file (in the `features` directory) is broken into specific "scenarios" to be tested.
 Each scenario is effectively a test and has multiple steps.
 They all start with a known state expressed using given or when instructions.
 The state is then tested using then checks.
 The concept is to mirror actions that a user takes: when the user goes this action then they should see this results.
 Yes, it's that simple!

 A scenario must include a when statement but the given is optional.
 Given is used to setup a scenario before the when action is taken.
 This is very important for testing linking from a page.
 For example, _given_ that I'm on the nodes list page _when_ I click on the all link _then_ I should a list that includes the admin node.
 BDD's goal is to turn those types of directives into tests.